jjvanzon/Circular-Language-Spec/3. Constructs Drafts/1. Language/3. Code Concepts/81. Concurrency/1. Input Output/01. In, Out & Thru/Input Output Parameter Passings.md

 Actually, it could be: Value Set Public, Object Get Private For Copy.

 Value is Set, but not read.
-Well.. it has to  be read by a sub-command then…
+Well.. it has to  be read by a sub-command then...

 I am still confused.
 I have brainstorming to do.